 I don’t think we can say Gruner is an environmental artist, but he is looking at the landscape and seeing how it’s changing through our interaction with it, and he starts arriving at this very modern visual imagery, these simplified forms that contrast between shadow in the foreground and the light.
 The difference between the two works in two years is really dramatic.

-We wander into the next room where portraits of beloved Australian artist Margaret Olley hang, one a 1948 portrait by another legendary Australian artist, William Dobell, which won him a second Archibald Prize, and the other by contemporary Australian artist Ben Quilty, which won the 2011 Archibald Prize, visible behind Wayne in Terence’s portrait above.
+We wander into the next room at the Art Gallery of NSW where portraits of beloved Australian artist Margaret Olley hang, one a 1948 portrait by another legendary Australian artist, William Dobell, which won him a second Archibald Prize, and the other by contemporary Australian artist Ben Quilty, which won the 2011 Archibald Prize, visible behind Wayne in Terence’s portrait above.

 Q. What do we have here?